AltropInc/alt/doc/script/class.md

     {
     }
 }
-x: base = derived;
+x: base = derived;   // a polymorphic variable of 'base' and it actually refers to the 'derived' object enter ()
-enter ()
 {
-    x.member(3);  // create a 'member' object in the 'derived' object using the constructor provided in the 'derived' object }
+    x.member(3);     // create a 'member' object in the 'derived' object using the constructor provided in the 'derived' object
+}
 ```